 Protect Your Home From UV Rays With Window Treatments From Shutter & Shade Shoppe

 Are you looking for window treatments to provide superior UV protection for home furnishings?
 Our team of experienced window treatment professionals can help.
-We pride ourselves in offering top-quality, made-for-you window treatments to beautify and protect your home.
+We pride ourselves in offering top-quality, made-for-you window treatments to beautify and protect your home in Orange County or other areas like Fontana, Jurupa Valley, Norco, Ontario, or Riverside in San Bernardino County and Pasadena and Los Angeles in LA County.

 From start to finish, Shutter & Shade Shoppe partners with you to take precise measurements, provide recommendations from our incredible window treatment selection and efficiently install drapes and shades for a hassle-free experience.
 Call 949-674-0989 or contact us online today to schedule your free in-home consultation.